 But many other crops are fairly low-maintenance.
 They grow quickly in compact spaces, and they’re more forgiving when it comes to light.
 (I even grow some of these vegetables in shady to partially shady locations outside.)

 All you need is a sunny, south-facing window and a few basic supplies to get started.
-I’ll show you what I like to use, along with 10 easy crops that can be grown successfully indoors without grow lights, shop lights, or other artificial lighting.
+Here are 10 easy crops that can be grown successfully indoors without grow lights, shop lights, or other artificial lighting, with my recommendations below for getting started.

 Disclosure: If you shop from my article or make a purchase through one of my links, I may receive commissions on some of the products I recommend.